 - By phone: 906-487-1111

-- The IT and Library Service Center on the first floor in the Van Pelt and Opie Library is available for walk-up questions.
+- The Technical Assistance Center (TAC) on the first floor in the Van Pelt and Opie Library is available for walk-up questions.
 IT staff is available during normal business hours.
 If a staff member cannot resolve your issue quickly, they will create a support ticket with our technical staff.

 Michigan Tech IT Information